Understanding Access Permissions in Digital Asset Management (DAM)

 Summary

-There are many reasons to move to a Digital Asset Management system from a simple file system or a product like Google Photos, Amazon Photos, and Piwigo.
-But the driving forces behind the switch are often access permissions and image security.
-By simplifying and securing your digital assets, DBGallery is here to solve problems so you don’t have to.
+There are many reasons to move from a basic file system or services like Google Photos, Amazon Photos, or Piwigo to a Digital Asset Management system.
+However, the primary drivers behind this shift are often access permissions and image security.
+By streamlining and securing your digital assets, DBGallery is designed to resolve these issues, so you don’t have to worry about them.

 "The deeper you get into it [DBGallery], and the broader your needs become, you discover that it can handle nearly everything you need it to do and more." - Bruce Nuffer, The Foundry Publishing